 Analysis of the Four Agreements

+“The first agreement is to be impeccable with your word.
 Say only what you mean.
 Avoid using the word to speak against yourself or to gossip about others.
-Use the power of your words to direct your life toward truth and love.
+Use the power of your words to direct your life toward truth and love.”

 2) Don’t take Umbrage or Personal Offense

+“The second agreement is don’t take things personally.
 Nothing other people do is because of you.
 What others say and do is a projection of their own reality, their own dream.
-When you are immune to the opinions and actions of others, you won’t be the victim of needless suffering.
+Learn to be immune to the opinions and actions of others.
+It will keep you from being the victim of needless suffering.”

 3) Don’t Assume

+“The third agreement is don’t make assumptions.
 Find the courage to ask questions and express what you really want.
-Communicate with others as clearly as you can.
-This will help you to avoid misunderstandings, sadness, and drama.
-With just this one agreement, you can transform your life.
+Communicate with others as clearly as you can, and this will help you avoid misunderstandings, sadness, and drama.
+With just this one agreement, you can transform your life.”

 Don’t formulate a rebuttal while you listen.
-Listen first, before you think about what you are going to say.
+Listen first before you think about what you are going to say.
 When you pause and listen, it will often change your response.
-We encourage you to do your own analysis of the four agreements.
+We encourage you to do your “own” analysis of the four agreements.
 If you do, you’ll see how they fit together as a whole.

 4) Integrity in Word and Deed

-Interested in spiritual exploration?
+Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-It reflects what Joseph Campbell called the Hero’s Journey.
+It reflects what Joseph Campbell called the Hero’s Journey (2).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(2) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia